 2013: Jacq Zier, Kay Wicinas, and Liz Anderson

-Jacq is a junior at Colgate.
-Kay and Liz are both 3rd year vet students at UC Davis.
+Kay and Liz are both 4th year vet students at UC Davis.
+Jacq is a senior at Colgate.
+(2/2015)

 Michelle Barbieri, DVM, MS, graduated from the UC Davis School of Veterinary Medicine in June 2011.
-She is the Hawaiian Monk Seal Health Program Coordinator for TMMC/NOAA Fisheries.
-(1/13)
+She is the Hawaiian Monk Seal Health Program Coordinator for TMMC/NOAA Fisheries (1/13).
+Nadia Rifat, DVM, is a veterinarian at Sun Valley Regional Animal Hospital and an associate veterinarian at Animal Care Clinics in El Sobrante, CA (2/2015).

 Nick Donald was a short-term intern in the summer of 2009.
 He assisted with the marine mammal stranding network and also took on a special project to assist us with compiling and mapping current coastal river otter habitat to help us determine critical habitat for this species.
 Nick now lives in New York City.